HomeSite Map

 Songwriting History

-An interesting mystery surrounding “Please Mister Postman” is the actual identity of the songwriter or songwriters.
-You would think that taking a look at the label on the original record would solve this issue, but that is not the case.
-On The Marvelettes record you will see the songwriting credit as “Dobbins / Garrett / Brianbert,” but on the label of The Beatles version of the song you will see “Holland” as the songwriter.
-The Songwriters Hall Of Fame credits the song to “Holland / Bateman / Gorman” while The Beatles discography book “All Together Now” even lists Motown founder Berry Gordy as the co-author.
+A quite interesting mystery surrounding “Please Mister Postman” is the actual identity of the songwriter and/or songwriters.
+You would think that taking a look at the label on the original record would solve this issue, but that is simply not the case.
+On The Marvelettes record you will see that the songwriting credit is “Dobbins / Garrett / Brianbert,” but the songwriting credit on the label of The Beatles version simply states “Holland” as the songwriter.
+The Songwriters Hall Of Fame credits this song to “Holland / Bateman / Gorman” while The Beatles' discography book “All Together Now” even includes Motown founder Berry Gordy as co-author.

-To solve the mystery we need to look at the history of the song.
-The Marvels were a singing group from Inkster, Michigan made up of five high school friends Georgia Dobbins, Gladys Horton, Georgeanna Tillman, Juanita Cowart and Katherine Anderson.
-In early 1961 they landed an audition with Berry Gordy and Smokey Robinson at Hitsville, USA, home of Motown Record Corporation and their new Tamla record label.
+To solve the mystery we need to look at the history of this song.
+The Marvels were a female singing group from Inkster, Michigan made up of five high school friends Georgia Dobbins, Georganna Tillman, Gladys Horton, Juanita Cowart and Katherine Anderson.
+In early 1961 they landed an audition with Berry Gordy and Smokey Robinson at Hitsville, USA, home of the Motown Record Corporation along with their Tamla record label.
 Although they performed well, they were required to come back with their own original song.

 Georgia Dobbins took it upon herself to take a blues song written by a friend of hers named William Garrett and rework it for the group to perform at a later audition for Motown.
-William Garrett only had a small set of lyrics but no melody for a song he titled “Please Mr. Postman” and, when Georgia Dobbins asked permission to re-write it to be suitable for a girl group to sing, he agreed as long as he would get credit as a writer.
+William Garrett only had a small set of lyrics but no melody for a song he titled “Please Mr. Postman” and, when Georgia Dobbins asked permission to re-write it to be suitable for a girl group to sing, he agreed with the condition that he would get credit as a writer.
 Georgia Dobbins, keeping only the song’s title, turned the song into a plea for a letter from a boyfriend.

-After The Marvelettes released the lackluster follow-up single “Twistin’ Postman” (capitalizing on their first hit and the "twist" dance craze), their continued chart success included “Playboy,” “Beachwood 4-5789,” “Too Many Fish In The Sea” and “Don’t Mess With Bill.”
-After assorted personnel adjustments, they finally disbanded in 1970 shortly after Motown moved their headquarters to Los Angeles, leaving the group behind.
+After The Marvelettes released the lackluster follow-up single “Twistin’ Postman” (capitalizing on their first hit and the "twist" dance craze), their continued chart success included the songs "Beachwood 4-56789," “Playboy,” “Too Many Fish In The Sea” and “Don’t Mess With Bill.”
+After some personnel adjustments, they finally disbanded in 1970 shortly after Motown Records moved their headquarters to Los Angeles, leaving the group behind.

-Brian Holland and Robert Bateman, collectively known as “Brianbert,” joined Motown Records as songwriters, producers and engineers in 1961.
+Brian Holland and Robert Bateman, who were then collectively known as “Brianbert,” joined Motown Records as songwriters, producers and engineers in 1961.
 They both were members of an early Motown vocal group called The Satintones, although Brian Holland had previously released a solo single in 1958 under the name Bryant Holland.
-Together they found their first real fame as co-writers and co-producers of the smash hit “Please Mr. Postman.”
+Together they found their first real fame as co-composers and co-producers of the smash hit “Please Mr. Postman.”

-Robert Bateman left Motown shortly afterward in 1962 and unfortunately dies of a heart attack on October 12th, 2016 just after attending an awards ceremony.
-After Robert Bateman's departure from Motown, Brian Holland continued a prolific songwriting career with Lamont Dozier and Freddie Gorman.
-In 1963, Freddie Gorman was replaced in the songwriting team with Brian Holland’s older brother Eddie Holland, which began the hugely successful Holland / Dozier / Holland songwriting career.
+Robert Bateman left Motown shortly afterward in 1962 and unfortunately died of a heart attack on October 12th, 2016 just after attending an awards ceremony.
+After his departure from Motown Records, Brian Holland continued a quite prolific songwriting career with Lamont Dozier and Freddie Gorman.
+In 1963, Freddie Gorman was replaced in the team with Brian Holland’s older brother Eddie Holland, which was the beginning of the hugely successful Holland / Dozier / Holland songwriting career.

-Freddie Gorman was known in the music business as a singer in such '50s R&B groups as The Qualitones (“Tears Of Love”) and The Fideletones (“Pretty Girl”).
-His biggest accomplishment, though, was with the successful vocal group The Originals, who recorded for Soul Records in the late '60s and early '70s.
+Freddie Gorman was earlier known in the music business as a singer in such '50s R&B groups as The Qualitones (“Tears Of Love”) and later The Fideletones (“Pretty Girl”).
+However, Freddie Gorman's biggest accomplishment was with the successful vocal group called The Originals, who were signed to Soul Records in the late '60s and early '70s.

-It’s also noteworthy that "Please Mister Postman" spent another week at #1 on the Billboard Hot 100 in early 1975.
+Interestingly, the song "Please Mister Postman" spent yet another week at #1 on the Billboard Hot 100, but not until early 1975.
 The Carpenters remade the 14-year-old song, which became their third of three #1 hits for the group.
-Sadly, the song’s true originators no longer received writing credit on this release, the label reading “Holland / Gorman / Bateman” as the song's writers.
+Sadly, the song’s true originators no longer received writing credit on this release, the label reading “Holland / Gorman / Bateman” as composers.
 Nevertheless, Rolling Stone magazine ranked "Please Mr. Postman" as #331 on their list of "Top 500 Songs Of All Time."

 Recording History

-The Beatles first recorded "Please Mister Postman" months before they ever set foot into EMI Studios, this being for their very first BBC radio performance on March 7th, 1962 at The Playhouse Theatre location in Manchester.
-With Peter Pilbeam as producer and Pete Best on drums, they recorded the song between 8 and 8:45 pm on this evening, dressed for the first time in suits at manager Brian Epstein's insistence, before a live teenage audience for the radio show "Teenager's Turn - Here We Go."
-The program, which also featured Roy Orbison's "Dream Baby" and Chuck Berry's "Memphis, Tennessee," was broadcast the following day, March 8th, 1962, between 5 and 5:29 pm, this being the first time a Tamla / Motown song was played on BBC radio.
+"Please Mister Postman" was recorded by The Beatles months before they ever set foot into EMI Studios, this being for their very first BBC radio performance on March 7th, 1962 at The Playhouse Theatre location in Manchester.
+With Peter Pilbeam as the producer and Pete Best on drums, they recorded the song between 8 and 8:45 pm on this evening, dressed for the first time in new suits at manager Brian Epstein's insistence, before a live teenage audience for the radio show "Teenager's Turn - Here We Go."
+The program, which also featured Roy Orbison's "Dream Baby" and Chuck Berry's "Memphis, Tennessee," aired the following day, March 8th, 1962, between 5 and 5:29 pm, this being the first time a Tamla / Motown song was played on BBC radio.
 Author Mark Lewisohn points out in his book "Tune In" that, "without really realizing it (and they'd have been thrilled to know), The Beatles broke the Detroit 'Motown sound' to the British listening public."
-Subsequently, Brian Epstein was impressed enough with The Beatles' rendition of "Please Mister Postman" to include the song on a suggested list for them to record at their first EMI session on June 6th, 1962, although they never got to it on that day.
+As it turned out, Brian Epstein was impressed enough with The Beatles' rendition of "Please Mister Postman" to include the song on a suggested list for them to record at their first EMI session on June 6th, 1962, although they never got to it on that day.

-About sixteen months after their first BBC recording of the song, The Beatles recorded "Please Mister Postman" once again for BBC radio on July 10th, 1963, this time in Studio Two of Aeolian Hall in London between 1:30 and 3:30 pm for the seventh edition of their radio show "Pop Go The Beatles."
-The recording was produced by Terry Henebery and was broadcast on July 30th between 5 and 5:29 pm.
+About sixteen months after their first BBC recording of the song, The Beatles recorded "Please Mister Postman" once again for BBC radio on July 10th, 1963, this time in Studio Two of Aeolian Hall in London between 1:30 and 3:30 pm for the seventh edition of their radio program "Pop Go The Beatles."
+Terry Henebery was documented as producer, the show airing on July 30th between 5 and 5:29 pm.
 This latter date, interestingly, was the exact date that The Beatles recorded the song for their second British album, "With The Beatles."

-Before this official rendition was recorded at EMI Studios, however, manager Brian Epstein needed to strike a deal with Berry Gordy, President of Motown Records in Detroit.
-Recognizing that the industry standard at the time was two cents per record sold, Brian Epstein offered one and a half cents, figuring that the money generated from Beatles sales in the UK alone, not to mention possible future US income, would suffice.
+Before their official rendition was recorded at EMI Studios, however, manager Brian Epstein needed to strike a monetary deal with Berry Gordy, President of Motown Records in Detroit.
+Recognizing that the industry standard during that time was two cents per record sold, Brian Epstein offered one-and-a-half cents, figuring that the amount of income generated from Beatles sales in the UK alone, not to mention likely future American income, would be sufficient.
 Berry Gordy initially refused, agreeing only two minutes before the offer was due to expire.
 This agreement allowed "Please Mr. Postman," as well as "Money (That's What I Want)" and "You Really Got A Hold One Me," to be included on The Beatles' second UK album "With The Beatles."

 July 30th, 1963 was the second EMI recording session held by The Beatles for their second album “With The Beatles.”
-The first session for the album on July 18th of that year consisted entirely of cover songs, and with “Please Mister Postman” (changing the title from “Mr.” on the original version) fresh in their minds from their recent BBC recording session, they continued the "cover versions" trend by resurrecting this chestnut from their 1962 stage shows.
+The first recording session for the album on July 18th, 1963 consisted entirely of cover songs, and with "Please Mister Postman" (changing the title from “Mr.” on the original version) fresh in their minds from their recent BBC recording session, they continued the "cover versions" trend by lifting this chestnut from their 1962 stage shows.
 This was the first of six songs The Beatles recorded on this day.

-"Take seven" was then determined to be the best take, onto which overdubs were performed to double-track John Lennon’s lead vocals and add handclaps from all four Beatles, this becoming "take nine."
-This completed their recording of "Please Mister Postman," the song being fully recorded approximately between 10 to 11 am on this day, attention then being given on the much more difficult original composition “It Won’t Be Long.”
+"Take seven" was determined to be the best take, onto which overdubs were performed to double-track John’s lead vocals and add handclaps from all four Beatles, this becoming "take nine."
+This brought to completion their official recording of "Please Mister Postman," this song being fully recorded approximately between 10 to 11 am at this session, attention then being given to the much more complicated Lennon / McCartney composition “It Won’t Be Long.”

 Song Structure and Style

-What is quite common about this song in regards to pop music of the '50s and early '60s is the repeating four chord pattern, which encompasses every section of the song (except the introduction).
+What is common about this song in regards to popular music of the '50s and early '60s is the repeating four chord pattern, which encompasses every section of the song (except for the intro).
 Common as it may have been in pop music of that time, this pattern was virtually ignored by the Lennon / McCartney songwriting team throughout their career.

-The song begins with a hi-hat beat just before the one beat of the four measure introduction, which signals Paul and George’s “Wait,” ushering in John’s lead vocals.
-Only drums and a hint of bass are heard instrumentally in this introduction, which basically features John’s double-tracked vocals and Paul and George’s background vocals.
+The song begins with a hi-hat beat just before the down beat of the four measure intro, which signals Paul and George’s “Wait,” ushering in Lennon's lead vocals.
+Only drums and a slight hint of bass are heard instrumentally in this intro, which basically features John's double-tracked vocals along with the backing vocals of Paul and George.

-A short bass run introduces full instrumentation of the band in this first eight measure refrain, which actually features the background vocalists (Paul and George) singing the melody line while the lead vocalist (John) sings accentuating vocal lines, such as “oh yeah” and “please, please.”
+A short bass run introduces full instrumentation of the group in this first eight measure refrain, thus featuring the background vocalists (Paul and George) singing the melody line while the lead vocalist (John) sings accentuating vocal lines, such as “oh yeah” and “please, please.”
 The first two actual eight measure verses then follow, which allow the lead vocalist to tell his story as the background vocalists “ooh” in hushed tones to allow John center stage.

 After an identical refrain is heard, a third verse appears which once again allows the lead singer to add to the story.
 Another refrain is then heard, but this time the lead vocalist mostly sings with the background vocalists, accentuating his having to wait “such a long time” to hear from his girl.

-This moves directly into three eight-measure alternate refrains which feature the key phrase “wait a minute” being indefinitely repeated by the lead and background vocalists.
+This then moves directly into three eight-measure alternate refrains which feature the key phrase “wait a minute” being repeatedly sung by the lead and background vocalists.
 The seventh and eighth measures of the first two alternate refrains present a rest for all guitars as the lead vocalist portrays the urgency of his request for a “letta” from the postman.
-An interesting note is Lennon’s choosing to chop off the last syllable of the cute lyric “deliver the letta, the sooner the bet…” to allow for him to lead off the “wait a minute” melody line for a third alternate refrain.
+An interesting note is Lennon’s choosing to chop off the last syllable of the cute lyric “deliver the letta, the sooner the bet…” to allow for introducing the “wait a minute” melody line for a third alternate refrain.

 This third alternate refrain simply repeats the “wait a minute” vocals in mostly three-part harmony, which then segues into what would be a fourth alternate refrain, except that the song immediately fades out before it can get very far.